• 0

 Informal garden hedging is far more relaxed and natural.
 Species such as Prunus spinosa, Cherry Laurel, Fuchsia and Hawthorn are often used as informal hedge species.
 They are usually less manicured, though not always, and have a softer look on garden design.

 These are usually better for wildlife as they are not as tightly clipped and so can become home to nesting birds and insects.
-Always take care when clipping that there’s no nests or young birds in the hedge at that time!
+Always take care when clipping that there are no nests or young birds in the hedge at that time!

 A golden privet hedge